 Cranberry sauce is a Thanksgiving staple, but if you're serving sauce from a can you're missing out.
+Delightful, colorful cranberry sauce can head in many different directions while brightening your Thanksgiving table.
 Here are a handful of delicious variations on this classic Thanksgiving dish.

 - 2 cups fresh cranberries

 - 1/2 tsp ground nutmeg

 In a medium sauce pot, combine cranberries, spices, sugar, and Manischewitz.
 Bring mixture to a boil, then reduce heat and simmer 20 minutes.

 Peel and core apples, then cut them into large chunks (approximately ½-inch cubes), and add to the cranberry mixture.
 Cover sauce and continue to simmer for 20 minutes, stirring occasionally.
 If sauce begins to stick, add water.